yetiiil/venice_building_height/README.md

 # 🏭 Venice-2020 Detection of building heights
 Please clone this repository using ```git clone --xxxxxxxxxxxxxxx``` to properly initalize

-This repository is a pipeline to detect heights of different buildings in Venice from Google Earth View and drone videos from Youtube.
+This repository is a pipeline to detect heights of different buildings in Venice from Google Earth View and drone videos from YouTube.
 This pipeline is implemented during course Foundation of Digital Humanities (DH-405) given in fall 2021 at EPFL.
 For details please go through our [wiki page](http://fdh.epfl.ch/index.php/Venice2020_Building_Heights_Detection).
 Please find the details on how to run the pipeline below: